damianhakert/damianhakert.github.io/source/handbook/hiring/index.html.md

 ## Vacancy Creation Process

-The CEO needs to authorize any new job positions/searches, and agree on the proposed hiring team.
+The CEO must authorize any new job positions/searches.

-1. Hiring manager defines proposed position and works with HR Generalist to ask People Ops to initiate hiring discussion to deem role strategically justifiable.
+1. Hiring manager identifies the need for a new or replacement team member and contacts the People Ops Generalist to review their strategic hiring plan.
-1. People Ops proposes a compensation range and submits this to the [compensation committee](/handbook/people-operations/global-compensation-framework/#compensation-committee) for approval.
-1. CEO approves the job requisition, which at this point includes title, role, hiring team, and target compensation range.
-1. If a job description does not already exist, the hiring manager should work with the People Ops Generalist to create the job description for the website including location or timezone specification if required; assign the merge request to the CEO as a way to obtain authorization.
+1. If a job description does not already exist, the hiring manager will work with the People Ops Generalist to create an accurate job description for the website including location or timezone specification if required.
     1. Create the relevant page in `https://about.gitlab.com/jobs/[name-of-job]`, being sure to use only lower case in naming your directory if it doesn't already exist.
 If the location of the applicant is important, then the location and a compensation range corresponding to that location can be provided as part of the job posting.
     1. In the [`data/jobs.yml`](https://gitlab.com/gitlab-com/www-gitlab-com/blob/master/data/jobs.yml) file, open the position or add a new entry for it.
 Positions are automatically sorted alphabetically by `title` on the [jobs page](/jobs/).
 When someone views the job's description page, an "Apply" button will be shown for that position if we're currently hiring for it.